modular-magician/terraform-provider-google-beta/website/docs/r/kms_crypto_key.html.markdown

 A `CryptoKey` represents a logical key that can be used for cryptographic operations.

-~> **Note:** CryptoKeys cannot be deleted from Google Cloud Platform.
+~> **Note:** By default, deleting a Terraform-managed CryptoKey will attempt to permanently delete it from Google Cloud Platform if all its child versions have been permanently deleted.
+If you want to preserve the key resource in GCP while rendering it unusable (legacy Terraform behavior), set `deletion_policy` to `DESTROY`.
-Destroying a Terraform-managed CryptoKey will remove it from state and delete all CryptoKeyVersions, rendering the key unusable, but *will not delete the resource from the project.* When Terraform destroys these keys, any data previously encrypted with these keys will be irrecoverable.
+When Terraform destroys these keys or their versions, any data previously encrypted with them will be irrecoverable.
 For this reason, it is strongly recommended that you add [lifecycle](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle) hooks to the resource to prevent accidental destruction.